On growth rate and contact homology: Contact homology

 \subsection{Linearized contact homology}

 Cylindrical contact homology is a special case of linearized contact homology.
-Introduced in Chekanov's work on Legendrian contact homology \cite{Chekanov02}, linearized contact homology was generalized to contact homology by Bourgeois, Eliashberg and Ekholm \cite{BEE09}.
-One can also refer to \cite{ColinHonda08}.
+Introduced in Chekanov's work on Legendrian contact homology \cite{Chekanov02}, linearized contact homology was generalized to contact homology by Bourgeois, Ekholm and Eliashberg~\cite{BEE09}.
+Linearization in SFT also appears in Cieliebak and Latschev's work~\cite{CL09}.
+One can also refer to \cite{Bourgeois09,ColinHonda08}.

 \begin{definition} An \emph{augmentation} $\epsilon : (A,\partial)\to (\bb Q,0)$ is a $\bb Q$-algebra homomorphism that is also a chain map. \end{definition}